Arts & Entertainment Community

 Clara lookin’ cool in Downtown Olympia.

-Then, one fateful night in early December (Clara’s birth month), Bowen was watching Iron Chef, and someone mentioned the name of the culinary expert “Cat Cora.”
+Then, one fateful night in early December (aka Clara’s birth month), Bowen was watching Iron Chef, and someone mentioned the name of the culinary expert “Cat Cora.”
 The unique-sounding moniker caught my attention from the next room — striking all the chords in my mama heart.
-As I waddled down the Google Search rabbit hole, I landed on Cora, then Coral (so beachy!), and then, finally, Clara.
+As I waddled down the Google Search rabbit hole, I started at “Cora,” which then led to “Coral” (so beachy!), and then, finally, to “Clara”.

 Clara — with an a on the end — is the Latin feminine form of “Clarus,” meaning “bright” and “clear.”
-As it turned out, that description fit in nicely with another idea I had to carry on the middle name “Dawn” from my mom and my sister.
-The meaning of Dawn derives from a day’s first moments — in the bright, clear morning light.
+As it turned out, that description fit in nicely with another idea to carry on the middle name “Dawn” from my mom and my sister to our new baby.
+The meaning of Dawn comes from the day’s first moments — in the bright, clear morning light.
 Ummmm … Perfect!

-Today, I’d say about half the people who meet Clara think her name is Clare.
-While it’s not quite the same (Clare — with no ‘a’ — is of English roots) while the just-as-popular Claire is nice too, (as the French version).
+Today, I’d say about half the people who meet Clara think her name is “Clare”.
+While it’s not quite the same (Clare — with no ‘a’ — is of English roots), the just-as-popular “Claire” is nice too (as the French version).
 But the post-classical Clara (with an ‘a’ and some seriously cool western vibes) was, decidedly, baby name gold.

 Dec.
 14, 2013